Tileni97/BNPL-Risk-Analysis-/README.md

 ## Project Overview
 This analysis investigates lending risk factors with a focus on metrics relevant to Buy Now, Pay Later (BNPL) services.
-Using loan data from 2007-2018, I analyzed default patterns across risk grades and debt-to-income ratios to identify key risk segments for financial services applications.
+Using loan data from 2007-2018, I analysed default patterns across risk grades and debt-to-income ratios to identify key risk segments for financial services applications.

 ## Key Findings